 Recording Radio Film Connection & CASA Schools will consider transfer requests to another location under certain circumstances.
-It is agreed by the parties that Recording Radio Film Connection & CASA Schools has the right to transfer a student to any new location within sixty (60) miles of his/her residence.
+It is agreed by the parties that Recording Radio Film Connection & CASA Schools has the right to transfer a student to any new location within one-hundred (100) milesof his/her residence.
 The choice of the place of transfer will be at the sole discretion of Recording Radio Film & CASA Schools.